eProsima/Fast-DDS-monitor/docs/rst/ros/galactic/galactic.rst

 Physical data
 ^^^^^^^^^^^^^

-In order to see the information about the host and the physical context where every node is running, go to the :ref:`left_panel` and activate the :ref:`physical_panel`.
+In order to see the information of the host and the physical context where every node is running, go to the :ref:`left_panel` and activate the :ref:`physical_panel`.
-There are shown the host, user and process of each node.
+There, the host, user and process of each node are displayed.

 .. figure:: /rst/figures/screenshots/galactic_tutorial/physical.png
     :align: center